Trogosus

 Trogosus is an extinct genus of tillodont mammal.
 Fossils have been found in Wyoming, California, and British Columbia, and date from the Eocene between 54.8 and 33.7 million years ago.

+Description

 Trogosus was a bear-like herbivore with a large, short skull and flat feet, and had a skull 35 cm long with an estimated body weight of 150 kg.
 It had large, rodent-like incisors, which continued growing throughout the creature's life.
 Judging from the heavily worn molar teeth, Trogosus fed on rough plant material, such as roots and tubers.
+Trogosus possessed an exposed midbrain, a small neocortex, an orbitotemporal canal ventral to rhinal fissure, large olfactory bulbs, and a broad circular fissure.
+Its tiny neocortex relative to contemporary carnivorans and artiodactyls may have disadvantaged it when escaping predation by the former and competing for resources with the latter.